 I had resigned myself to being childless.
 I was getting old and decided that now; I could no longer dream of having a baby.
-All that changed when I had gone to visit a friend who had delivered a baby 15 years after getting married.
+All that changed, when I visited a friend of mine who had delivered a baby, 15 years after getting married.
 ‘Can one conceive after the age of 35?’
-I asked.
-“Go and see Dr. Kamala“, she said.
-“She will answer your questions”.
+I asked in surprise.
+“Go and consult Dr. Kamala Selvaraj“, she replied.
+“She will answer all your questions”.

 My husband and I had visited many hospitals and temples in want of a child.
-Once again, we made a pilgrimage to GG hospital, and this time with an appointment.
-“If you follow my instructions closely and take the prescribed medicines regularly, you will definitely get a baby”, said Dr. Kamala.
+Once again, we made a pilgrimage to GG Hospital, and this time with an appointment.
+“If you follow my instructions closely and take the prescribed medicines regularly, you will definitely get a baby”, said Dr. Kamala Selvaraj.
 It was January 1990.
 The doctor was exhibiting confidence not just in herself, but in me too.

 You need strength, mental and physical strength to bring up a child.
 More than all these, you need the patience to see the fruit of your seed.
-I am grateful to Dr. Kamala for changing my life and lighting up our home with happiness.
+I am grateful to Dr. Kamala Selvaraj for changing my life and lighting up our home with happiness.